ropensci/visdat/README.md

 Where you'd just assume your data is wierd because it's all factors - or worse, not notice that this is a problem.

 At the moment `vis_guess` is very slow.
 Please take this into consideration when you are using it on data with more than 1000 rows.
-We're looking into ways of making it faster, potentially using methods from the `parallel` package, or extending the c++ code from `readr:::collectorGuess`.
+We're looking into ways of making it faster, potentially using methods from the `parallel` package, or extending the c++ code from `readr::parse_guess`.

 Interactivity
 =============